How to Layer Sheer & Blackout Curtains

 Blackout Curtain Heading Style

 Whether your blackout curtains are serving as your base or top layer, it’s important to select the right heading to ensure they properly block sunlight.
 Two of the best heading options for reducing incoming light are pinch pleat style and pencil pleat style.
-These heading styles allow minimal light to leak through edges, unlike some other styles – such as grommet tops – that leave openings for light to leak through.
+These heading styles allow minimal light to leak through edges, unlike some other styles such as grommet tops that leave openings for light to leak through.
 For further recommendations from our stylists, read our blog post with tips to reduce light leaks from edges of your blackout curtains.

 Sheer Curtain Heading Style